gyhou/Cassandra/README.md

 # Data Modeling with Cassandra (NoSQL)

 ## Summary
-The purpose of this database is to understand what, where and how each user is listening to the songs in Sparkify.
+The purpose of this database is to understand what, where and how each user is listening to the songs in Sparkify dataset.
 The analytial goals is to find out what is making the free tier users switch to paid tier and why paid users are downgrading to free tier through their listening habits.

 1. Processed the csv files from `event_data` to create a single csv file that will be used for Apache Casssandra tables
 1. Querying data through Apache Cassandra